EVEREST 2020 NORTH EAST RIDGE CLIMB

 There are disadvantages and advantages to both routes, so when it comes to the mountain and climbing it, it is simply a case of choosing your poison.

-If successful in raising the finding to go Ellis is hoping to climb as part of a small close-knit team who are also aiming to the make the ascent in the spring of 2020.
+If successful in raising the funds to go, Ellis is hoping to climb as part of a small close-knit team who are also aiming to the make the ascent in the spring of 2020.